mogbuehi/Project_Moon/README.md

 ---

-You’ll use environment (.env) files to protect your CoinGeckoAPI and Alpha_vantage API keys.
+You’ll use environment (.env) files to protect your CoinGeckoAPI and Alpha Vantage API keys.
 When you create an environment file, the system hides it in the folder structure of the project.
+Very important that you save your API key from Alpha Vantage in .env file and store in the Project_Moon folder in the following format:
+ALPHAVANTAGE_API_KEY = "PASTE_YOUR_KEY_HERE".

 Windows Users: Display Your Hidden Files in File Explorer To display the hidden files on a Windows computer, complete the following steps: